Once again we diverge from our primary interest of football to

 baseball in 1865 (class of ’67)) and Harry Wright, a well-known professional

 baseball player- both circled.
-Two members of the Newhall clan of
+Two members (George and Charles) of the Newhall clan of

 American cricket players, of which I believe there were eleven, and George